Last Modified September 17, 2013

 Can the council help?

-Yes, the council can pay for the cost of refurbishments and can rent out and manage the properties.
-For more information please contact 020 8207 2277 x 2830 or email email@example.com and ask for information on the PLACE refurbishment scheme and the Private Sector Leasing Scheme.
+Yes.
+We can pay for the cost of refurbishments and can rent out and manage the properties.
+For more information please contact 020 8207 2277 x 2830 or email firstname.lastname@example.org and ask for information on the PLACE loans refurbishment scheme and the Private Sector Leasing Scheme.

-What if the empty homeowner wants to keep the property empty?
+What if the homeowner wants to keep the property empty?

-The council can take appropriate enforcement action, for example when the property is:
+We can take appropriate enforcement action.
+For example when the property is: